Shuja'iyya: History

 Being built outside the city's wall, Shuja'iyya had more potential to grow than the al-Daraj, Zaytoun, and al-Tuffah quarters.
 It eventually grew to become the largest neighborhood in Gaza.
 It was divided into separate northern and southern parts along ethnic lines.
-The southern part of the area is called al-Turkuman because of the concentration of Turkoman clans who settled there during the reign of Ayyubid sultan as-Salih Ayyub between 1240-49.
+The southern part of the area is called al-Turkuman because of the concentration of Turkoman clans who settled there during the reign of Ayyubid sultan as-Salih Ayyub between 1240 and 1249.
 The northern part was called al-Judaida or Shuja'iyya al-Akrad.
 It was populated by Kurds originally from the Mosul area.

 The Ottoman census of 1525 shows a relatively equal population of Turks and Kurds, with 89 and 90 households, respectively.
 The Jews were the single largest ethnic group with 95 households, while the Christians had 82.
 In 1538, however, the Kurdish and Turkoman populations grew dramatically, especially the former.
 The Kurds had 278 households while the Turks had 181.
 In 1549, the Kurdish population grew sharply to 406 houses, while the Turkomans maintained a steady growth to 195 houses.
 The remnants of Mamluk military units resided in their own separate small community in Shuja'iyya.
 Their population consisted of 44 households in 1557 which dwindled to 66 persons in 1597.

 Modern era

 The Shuja'iya Primary School for Girls was founded in the neighborhood in 1967.
 In 2011 it had an enrollment of 1,326 students.
-On October 6, 1987, just prior to the outbreak of the First Intifada, Shuja'iyya was the site of an armed confrontation between the Palestinian Islamic Jihad and the Israeli Army (IDF).
+On October 6, 1987, just before the outbreak of the First Intifada, Shuja'iyya was the site of an armed confrontation between the Palestinian Islamic Jihad and the Israeli Army (IDF).
 The clash resulted in the death of an IDF officer and four Islamic Jihad militants, and the day has been commemorated by the latter as the "Battle of Shuja'iyya."
 On the first anniversary of the operation, in 1988, the Islamic Jihad called for a general strike against Israel.

 The neighborhood is a long-term stronghold of Hamas.
 The rival Fatah-aligned Hilles clan carried influence in Shuja'iyya until Hamas police claimed that they were hiding suspects of a previous bombing in the city, consequently resulting in clashes between police forces and clan members, resulting in nine deaths and causing several men from the Hilles clan to leave the neighborhood for resettlement in the West Bank.

 Shuja'iyya had been a frequent target in Israel's 2008-09 airstrikes of the Gaza Strip, which killed several members of Hamas' security forces and destroyed the local police station.
 A coalition of Hamas and Islamic Jihad forces battled intensely with the IDF days after the airstrikes.
 Hamas claimed to have lost three fighters, including a local commander after an Israeli airstrike and the Fatah-affiliated al-Aqsa Martyrs Brigades lost a fighter after ambushing undercover Israeli forces in the district.
 A women and children's clinic was destroyed by an Israeli airstrike during the hostilities with no casualties reported.